tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A>
 A> Then the portfolio value is requested and displayed on the UI as **`10,500.99`**

-We'll use [Concordion](http://www.concordion.org) as the framework that will interpret an instrumented HTML file and call into a test fixture class to call our application logic and make assertions.
-We use the HTML to document the specification and use Concordion as a way to execute it like a regular JUnit test.
+We'll use [Concordion](http://www.concordion.org) as the framework for automating this specification as a test.
+We use HTML to document the specification and use Concordion as a way to execute it like a regular JUnit test.
+You markup the HTML to encode instructions which Concordion interprets at runtime to call application logic and make assertions.
+After it's done, it outputs a modified version of the specification as a human readable result.
 It's not important that we're using Concordion.
 What is important is that we're producing readable artifacts for the customer in their own language.

 Our fixture for the above might look like the following.

-{title="Example 3: Test fixture for use with scenarios described in HTML specifications", lang="java", line-numbers="on"}
+{title="Listing 1.1: Test fixture for use with scenarios described in HTML specifications", lang="java", line-numbers="on"}
 ~~~~~~~
 @RunWith(ConcordionRunner.class)
 @ExpectedToPass